Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Explore future learning and career options

-• Speak up for yourself and learn about what services and supports you can access
+• Self-advocate and learn about what services and supports you can access

 Through in-person, hands-on learning, you build confidence in a range of social and community spaces.
-You also learn new ways to cope with stress, make choices and solve problems.
-You will learn to use tools and technology to support your goals.
+You also learn new ways to improve your personal wellness, make independent choices and solve problems.
+You learn to use on-line technology to support your goals.

 Meet Achieve students and learn more about the program by watching this short video.